Blog Post

 As we saw in this post, there are multiple aspects to consider when determining whether or not a PDF is valid.
 Given the broad field of applications the PDF format has, it can be very difficult to come to an agreement of what exactly constitutes a “valid” PDF.

-At PSPDFKit, we interpret the PDF specification as closely as we can to make sure we can deliver the reliability our customers expect from us.
+At Nutrient, we interpret the PDF specification as closely as we can to make sure we can deliver the reliability our customers expect from us.
 Nevertheless, as with many aspects of dealing with PDF technologies, this is an ongoing effort, and we’ll always be looking to improve the ways in which we can provide the best experience possible.

 FAQ